neondatabase/website/content/docs/guides/sequelize.md

 ## Retrieve your Neon connection string

 A database connection string is required to connect to your Neon database.
-To retrieve the connection string for your database:
+To retrieve a connection string for your database:

 1. Navigate to the Neon **Dashboard**.
 2. Copy the connection string for your database from the **Connection Details** widget.
 The connection string should appear similar to the following: